Three-dimensional simulations of spatiotemporal instabilities in a magneto-optical trap: Simulation method and

-We point out that calculating intensity requires prior knowledge of $I_{tot,q}$, due to it entering into scattering cross-sections (Eq. (\ref{eq:3})).
-Although the precise determination of $I_{tot,q}$ is numerically demanding, this difficulty can be overcome, and thus the beam cross-saturation included, by implementing an iterative procedure that will be presented in Sec. \hyperref[sec:b]{II.b}.
-Moreover, in Sec. \hyperref[sec:3]{III}, we will proceed showing how attenuation impacts the instabilities.
+We point out that calculating intensity requires prior knowledge of $I_{tot,q}$, due to it entering into scattering cross sections [Eq. (\ref{eq:3})].
+Although the precise determination of $I_{tot,q}$ is numerically demanding, this difficulty can be overcome by implementing an iterative procedure that is presented in Sec. \hyperref[sec:b]{II.B}; thus, the beam cross saturation can be included.
+Moreover, in Sec. \hyperref[sec:3]{III}, we show how attenuation impacts the instabilities.

-\leftskip=2.85cm
+\leftskip=2.75cm